aduffy70/LabNotes/_posts/2025/2025-05-29-polyploid-percentage-from-private-alleles.md

   - sphagnum imbricatum
   - ideas
 ---
-I want to test the hypotheses of allopolyploid parentage by looking at how often allopolyploids hae heterozygosity at alleles which are differentially fixed in the hypothesized haploid parents.
+I want to test hypotheses of allopolyploid parentage by looking at how often allopolyploids have heterozygosity at alleles which are differentially fixed in the hypothesized haploid parents.

 # Process